 Season 41 continues with Brassy and Sassy, a brand-new festive show celebrating the holiday season, on December 7 and 8, 2018 at San Francisco’s Nourse Theater.
 Few performing groups present the full spectrum of holiday revelry better than the San Francisco Gay Men’s Chorus.
 SFGMC welcomes guest star coloratura soprano Marnie Breckenridge (San Francisco Opera, English National Opera, Los Angeles Opera), who will bring her own sass and class to the stage.
 In collaboration with a brilliant brass quintet, the Chorus will dash from glorious classical fare to swing to Big Band.
 Plus, the Chorus adds a few new twists on holiday classics.
 Sing along with your favorites and delight in the breathtaking sound of men’s voices performing everything from “Silver Bells” to “Santa Baby,” as well as the audience favorite rendition of “Silent Night.”

-SFGMC will next present The Brits Are Coming!, a one-night-only salute to legendary British musicians and the wonderful music they have shared with the world, on March 21, 2019 at San Francisco’s Davies Symphony Hall.
+SFGMC will next present The Brits Are Coming!, a one-night-only salute to legendary British musicians and the wonderful music they have shared with the world, on March 22, 2019 at San Francisco’s Davies Symphony Hall.
 The United Kingdom rocks the world with its incredible variety of musical genres, artists and bands, whose creativity has been celebrated for generations.
 From The Beatles to Adele, Sam Smith to Sir Elton John, the Chorus has the Brits covered.
-Influenced by the melting pot of British society, this colorful songbook will take audiences on an unforgettable international musical journey, featuring pop and rock hits, as well as folk favorites “Danny Boy” and “Jerusalem.”
+Influenced by the melting pot of British society, this colorful songbook will take audiences on an unforgettable international musical journey, featuring pop and rock hits, as well as folk favorites such as “Danny Boy.”

 Closing Season 41, SFGMC will present Queens, a tribute to a group that has stood tall in the face of enormous odds and adversity: Drag Queens, on June 21 and 22, 2019 at San Francisco’s Nourse Theater.
 The San Francisco’s Compton Cafeteria Riots, and the 1969 Stonewall Inn Riots in New York City’s Greenwich Village marked the beginning of a movement.
 SFGMC will honor San Francisco’s own Imperial Court and Grand Ducal Council, as well as celebrate San Francisco’s biggest androgynous star: Sylvester.
 The grand final is a rousing premiere work commemorating the 50th anniversary of the Stonewall Riots.
 Guest star Tony Award-winner Billy Porter (“Pose,” Kinky Boots, Smokey Joe’s Café) brings powerhouse vocals to perform selections from Kinky Boots and more.